cesar-rocha/RochaWagnerYoung_JFM/README.md

 # RochaWagnerYoung_JFM
-A manuscript in preparation for JFM.
+A manuscript published in JFM.